Designing Organizations for Long-Term Success and Prosperity: A Four-Step Process

 These phenomena may explain why Artificial Intelligence is one of the most misused terms in the industry today.
 According to the survey from London venture capital firm MMC, 40 percent of European startups that are classified as AI companies don’t use artificial intelligence in a way that is “material” to their businesses.
 The causes may vary from metadata classification from analytical websites to investors appeals to the theme that may drive contribute to the hype in the market now.
 Interestingly, this fact backs up Mr. Tripathy’s thought process.

-In a recent podcast, Daniel Faggella (Dan runs one the best AI podcasts AI in Industry) has interviewed Abinashi Tripathy (founder and Chief Strategy Office at Help Shift – His primary focus is to apply AI to the future of customer services).
+In a recent podcast, Daniel Faggella (Dan runs one the best AI podcasts AI in the Industry) interviewed Abinashi Tripathy (founder and Chief Strategy officer at Help Shift – His primary focus is to apply AI to the future of customer services).
 Abisnashi has shared his view on the challenges of conversational interfaces such as chatbots, automated call services and so on.
 He has highlighted that it may take a couple of years until those AI capabilities are robust enough to a meaningful degree.

 According to Mr. Tripathy, from a customer service perspective, AI is very good at doing classification but it’s not robust yet at maintaining a sustained conversation.
-Therefore, it is very effective in matching knowledge assets that a company has through a specific question and extract intents that can be applied to knowledge assets and curated content.
+Therefore, it is very effective in matching knowledge assets that a company has through a specific question and extracting intents that can be applied to knowledge assets and curated content.
 He has explained that one of the problems with AI today is the core start problem which usually needs a ton of data to be tackled in case you apply deep learning techniques but considering recent advances in NLP, it is possible to extract intent off an incoming question in combining two statistical models and one sort of shallow learning which does not require huge amount of data upfront, specifically for text-based NLP.

 One of the highlights from the interview is that both Google and Amazon have been investing and working on solving sort of the natural language challenges with an army of PHDs and seems they still have a ton of work to do.
 For example, Amazon with its Lex platform.
 They use Lex to power Alexa built-in as a consumer device that people can use in their homes with very limited use cases but they have not deployed this technology in their customer service chat yet whether it’s the phone channel or whether it is the chat experience because they know that the technology’s not ready to go beyond basic use cases.